-A Colorado power of attorney is a form is a standard document that is in compliance with Title 15-14 of Colorado’s Revised Statutes.
+A Colorado power of attorney is a form is a standard document that must comply with Title 15-14 of Colorado’s Revised Statutes, the Uniform Power of Attorney Act.
 Here are some of the specified provisions under Colorado law:

 General Power of Attorney